 Got a pack of Magic around '94 but again nobody to play it with.
 Discovered Settlers of Catan in 1997 and liked it a lot.
 I loved the "but I almost won too" feel when becoming second or third as opposed to the traditional "I lost" feel most games had.
 Started a little game group with friends, got El Grande, La Citta and picked up more games occasionally.
-Hooked up with a woman who seemed to like boardgames (almost) as much as I do.
-So my collection grew slow but steady.
+My collection grew slow but steady.
 Mostly 'euro'games.

 I currently like games with real interaction, and I don't like a 'pasted on' theme if it's not an abstract.
 So I got rid of most of my Knizia's, and I haven't found a Feld game I really enjoy.

 I love tough gamer games with rich themes and loads of interaction.
 I'd rather play one good long game than 4 average shorter games.
 Getting them on the tabel is another thing.
 Fortunately I like short fun games, quirky themes and dexterity games as well.

 I have a weekly group with 2 buddies.
 Meet regularly with other geekbuddies to get the longer games on the table and go to a regular gameday here in Utrecht.
 So I'm a pretty happy junkee that get's his fix regularly and plays most of his games at least once.